English Version | النسخة العربية

 "But to him that worketh not, but believeth on him that justifieth the ungodly, his faith is counted for righteousness." — Romans 4:5

-Notice the words: "without the deeds of the law" — "him that worketh not but believeth" — "his faith is counted to him for righteousness."
-God does not ask you to work to earn your salvation — but asks you to trust in what the Lord Jesus Christ did for you on the cross.
-The price was paid in full — all that remains is for you to receive the gift by faith.
+Notice the words: "without the deeds of the law""him that worketh not, but believeth""his faith is counted for righteousness."
+God does not ask you to work to earn your salvation — He asks you to trust what the Lord Jesus Christ did for you on the cross.
+The price was paid in full — all you must do is receive the gift by faith.

 What Is the Faith That Saves?

-Faith is not merely intellectual assent — it is not that you say "yes I believe that the Lord Jesus Christ exists" without it touching your heart.
+Faith is not merely intellectual agreement — not saying "yes, I believe that the Lord Jesus Christ exists" without that touching your heart.
 Even the demons believe that God exists — but they are not saved.
-True faith is complete heartfelt trust — that you place all your dependence on the Lord Jesus Christ alone for your salvation and leave everything else.
-Think of this example: you are standing on the edge of a burning building and flames surround you from every side.
-Below you is a rescue net and firemen shouting: jump and we will catch you!
-Faith is not that you say: yes I believe the net exists and the firemen are strong — and then remain standing on top of the burning building.
-Faith is that you actually jump — that you completely let go of yourself and place your complete trust in them.
-So faith in the Lord Jesus Christ — you leave all your dependence on your works and your prayers and your rituals and your fasting and your church and your organisation — and you place your complete trust in the Lord Jesus Christ alone who died for you and rose.
+True faith is complete heartfelt trust — placing your whole dependence on the Lord Jesus Christ alone for your salvation and leaving everything else behind.
+Think of this illustration: you are standing on the edge of a burning building with flames surrounding you on every side.
+Below you is a rescue net and firefighters shouting: jump and we will catch you!
+Faith is not to say, "Yes, I believe the net exists and the firefighters are strong" — and then remain standing on the burning building.
+Faith is to actually jump — to surrender yourself completely and place your whole trust in them.
+So it is with faith in the Lord Jesus Christ — you leave every dependence on your works, your prayers, your rituals, your fasting, your church, your organisation — and place your complete trust in the Lord Jesus Christ alone, who died for you and rose:

 "He that believeth on the Son hath everlasting life." — John 3:36

-Does This Mean Good Works Have No Value?
+Does This Mean That Good Works Have No Value?

 Of course not — this is a common misunderstanding that must be clarified.
-Good works are very important and have great value — but they are not the cause of your salvation but its result.
+Good works are very important and have great value — but they are not the cause of your salvation; they are the result of your salvation.
 The difference is great and decisive.
-Before you believe — your good works were a failed attempt to earn your salvation.
-After you believe — your good works become a natural expression of your love and gratitude to God who saved you freely.
-The good tree bears good fruit — not to become a good tree but because it already is a good tree.
-So the believer — he does good works not to be saved but because he is already saved.
-The motivation has changed completely — from fear and hope that works might avail to love and gratitude to God who gave you eternal life freely.
+Before you believed — your good works were a failed attempt to earn your salvation.
+After you believed — your good works become a natural expression of your love and gratitude to the God who saved you freely.
+The good tree bears good fruit — not in order to become a good tree, but because it already is a good tree.
+So the believer does good works not in order to be saved, but because he is already saved.
+The motive has completely changed — from fear and hope that works might help, to love and gratitude to the God who gave you eternal life freely:

 "For we are his workmanship, created in Christ Jesus unto good works, which God hath before ordained that we should walk in them." — Ephesians 2:10